rbiggs/chocolatechip-ui/README.markdown

 ---
-title: ChocolateChip - A Compact JavaScript Framework for Mobile Webkit
+ChocolateChip - A Compact JavaScript Framework for Mobile Webkit
 ---
 #ChocolateChip-UI